Sarah Abdurrahman: Early life

 In college, Abdurrahman studied radio, television, and film with plans to become a filmmaker.
-However, as her interest in photography grew, she got her master's degree in media studies at The University of Texas.
+However, as her interest in photography grew, she got her master's degree in media studies at the University of Texas at Austin.

 Career

 After graduation, Abdurrahman briefly found employment as a photographer.
 She was a producer with WNYC's On the Media before becoming the senior producer of The Nod from Gimlet Media.
 She was announced as the new managing editor of This American Life on March 18, 2020.